bcourter/bcourter.github.io/_posts/2025-01-20-agentic-engineering.md

 ![Star Trek Scene](/assets/blog/Agentic-Engineering/star-trek-scene.jpg)

-*The crew of the Enterprise collaborate with The Computer to reconstruct a medical table in the Holodeck.
+*The crew of the Enterprise collaborates with The Computer to reconstruct a medical table in the Holodeck.
 Although [this episode](https://www.imdb.com/title/tt0708770/) of TNG jumped the shark, this scene influenced me greatly.*

 <!--more-->